JamesLaverack/kubernetes-minecraft-operator/README.md

 curl -L https://github.com/JamesLaverack/kubernetes-minecraft-operator/releases/latest/download/operator.yaml | kubectl apply -f -
 ```

+##  Components

+This operator is built in Rust, with multiple crates as components:

+- `api` is a library crate that contains only the API definitions.
+- `crdgen` is a binary crate that just emits the CRD definitions for the API.
+You can invoke it with `cargo run --bin crdgen`.
+- `operator` is the binary that runs in the operator.
+It is responsible for creating `Service`s and `Pod`s.
+- `builder` is the binary that runs as an init container.
+Given a server definition and an output directory, it creates the environment for the
+- `monitor` is the binary that runs as a sidecar container.
+It watches config for changes and updates the status.
+- `rcons-proxy` is the binary that also runs as a sidecar.
+It provides an rcons proxy that authenticates with the Kubernetes API.
 ### Tags

 The command above will install the operator at a specific release.
 You can also change the image tag to either `latest`